 No one is exactly sure when "Special Order Number One" was placed, but a salesman who stopped to buy gasoline asked L.C. for a special favor.
 He wanted the pecans cracked and shelled to be picked up on his return from a business trip.
 L.C., being a good businessman, promised it would be done.
 L.C. arranged for local ladies to work for him on a contract basis, cracking and shelling pecans.

-Priester Pecan Company started with that first customer's request!
 The pecan business grew with help from Mrs. Priester and the local ladies.
 Soon the back porch could no longer handle the volume and a larger facility was purchased.

 With increasing sales, L.C. realized the need for a financial partner.
 He approached his long-time friend and business associate, Hense Reynolds Ellis.
 Hense owned the oil distributorship that supplied L.C.'s service station and a saw mill.
 He had served as both Mayor of Fort Deposit and as a board member at the local bank.
 And yes, he would be delighted to join his friend L.C.
 With a simple handshake and an initial loan of $200, Hense became the silent partner in Priester Pecan Company.

 Hense and his wife, Ellen Hagood Ellis, eventually brought their two sons, Ned and John, along with their wives May and Rose, into the business.
 Hense continued his involvement in the business until his death in 1965.
 L.C. also stayed active in making Priester's a success until illness forced his retirement.
+The Ellis Clan brought a critical increase in manpower, especially during the Christmas season rush.
+Later Ned Ellis took over the management of Priester's.
+While his brother John left to become a banker and businessman, Ned eventually bought the entire company.

 Ned, like his father Hense, has been successfully involved in quite a number of businesses over the years.
 A graduate of Auburn University, Ned went on to become a distinguished military veteran, a bank organizer, civic and religious leader, cattle rancher, dairy farmer, and poultry producer on his 3,000 acre Circle E Farms.
 He has also served as a board member and office holder for various national beef and pecan organizations.